What The Demise Of Topshop Means To Me & Other Millennials

 Advertisement

-Topshop democratised glamour and style by making catwalk trends available at accessible prices to fashion-obsessed teens like me, who spent hours poring over runway photos on the now-defunct style.com.
+Topshop democratized glamour and style by making runway trends available at accessible prices to fashion-obsessed teens like me, who spent hours pouring over runway photos on the now-defunct style.com.
 It also gave us iconic designer collaborations which have become the stuff of fashion lore, from Christopher Kane’s grungy, grommet-studded 2009 collection to Kate Moss' many sell-out lines, which saw scores of young women queue outside the flagship store for hours (the one-shoulder buttercup-yellow chiffon dress can still be found on eBay).

 "Up until the age of 15 or 16 I thought it was just the epitome of aspirational cool," says fashion writer Rosalind Jana.
 "This was the point where they'd just begun doing collaborations with young designers like Preen and the late Richard Nicoll.
 The Christopher Kane one is still particularly memorable.
 I was a big part of the fashion blogging community as a teenager and every single blogger was wearing either the studded minis or that tunic with the aggressive crocodile face."

-For many millennial women, Topshop will be entwined with adolescent milestones, from buying your first pair of Jamie jeans (or Joni, if that was your preference – both garnered cult status) to shopping for your prom dress (mine was a rather risqué slinky powder-pink slip dress which, in retrospect, looked a lot like a nightie).
-"I remember a pair of grey spike-heeled lace-up ankle boots I bought in the flagship Oxford Street store when I was 13.
-I'd come to London with my mum for a modelling shoot and the chance to go to all of these big shops still felt super thrilling, and very far removed from the small village where I lived," says Rosalind.
-"I wore those boots for years and weirdly, even though my feet grew two sizes, they still fitted."
+For many millennial women, Topshop will be entwined with adolescent milestones, from buying your first pair of Jamie jeans (or Joni, if that was your preference — both garnered cult status) to shopping for your prom dress (mine was a rather risqué slinky powder-pink slip dress that, in retrospect, looked a lot like a nightgown).
+"I remember a pair of gray, spike-heeled lace-up ankle boots I bought in the flagship Oxford Street store when I was 13.
+I'd come to London with my mom for a modeling shoot and the chance to go to all of these big shops still felt super thrilling and very far removed from the small village where I lived," says Jana.
+"I wore those boots for years and weirdly, even though my feet grew two sizes, they still fit."

 Advertisement

-Despite having bought nothing from Topshop in recent years, some of my favourite pieces remain from there, including a pair of Chloé lookalike cut-out leather pointed toe ankle boots which I’ve had resoled not once but twice.
-In fact, it’s only halfway through writing this sentence that I realise I'm wearing a Topshop blouse, bought in the sale many moons ago.
+Despite having bought nothing from Topshop in recent years, some of my favorite pieces remain from there, including a pair of Chloé lookalikes — pointed toe ankle boots — which I’ve had resoled not once, but twice.
+In fact, halfway through writing this sentence, I realized I was wearing a Topshop blouse, bought in the sale many moons ago.